 4. Consider the Packaging

 When given the choice, always choose less packaging.
-A prime example of this would be to choose loose fruit and vegetables rather than produce in plastic bags.
-Further, skip the plastic bags the supermarket provides for produce when you can.
-Seriously, many vegetables and fruits have skin or can be peeled, there’s no reason that you have to put them into bags at the grocery store.
+A prime example of this would be to choose loose fruit and vegetables rather than produce that comes in plastic bags.
+Further, skip the plastic bags the supermarket provides for produce and instead purchase reusable produce bags, which can be found at Lindo’s stores.

 5. Use Refill Stations for Detergent

-While we don’t yet have a bulk shopping store in Bermuda where you can fill up on things like rice and oats and seeds using your own mason jars and bags, there is a detergent refill station at Miles Market and while perhaps pricer than your average detergent, it is a good option for reducing waste consumption.
+While we don’t yet have a bulk shopping store in Bermuda where you can fill up on things like rice and oats and seeds using your own mason jars and bags, there is a detergent refill station at Miles Market.
+Simply buy one of their glass bottles and fill and refill it whenever you need to.

 6. Cut Out Disposable Cutlery

-Much like the reasons why we should cut out plastic straws, plastic cutlery can easily be avoided.
-Bringing your own fork, knife and spoon along with you in anticipation of digging into a take-out meal is not difficult and an impactful way to reduce the use of plastic in Bermuda if we all resolve to do it.
+Plastic cutlery can easily be avoided.
+Bringing your own fork, knife and spoon along with you in anticipation of digging into a take-out meal is not a difficult thing to do and it’s an impactful way to reduce the use of plastic in Bermuda if we all resolve to do it.

 7. Avoid Microbeads